ernoufv/bot_framework/GUIDE.md

 - Case you pass a payload in buttons/quickreplies :
     - Use a "double underscore" string `__` between action that need to be called and your string parameter

+**Note :** When action is triggered with NLP solution, parameters are automatically completed with NLP parameters (eg: numbers in user sentence, context words detected, ..)

 <table>
 <tr>
 <td> PHP Coding </td>